The Beauty of Slow Healing

 Tender healing is still brave.

-Strength is staying with yourself.
+Sometimes strength looks like staying with yourself.

 So keep going.

-Even if it’s slow.
+Even if it feels slow.

-Even if it’s subtle.
+Even if it feels subtle.

-You came back to yourself.
+You were coming back to yourself.

 Your Soulful Pathways ↑